xenon306/XenonHEN/README.md

 **XenonHEN** is a custom jailbreak payload, using **OpenOrbis SDK**.

 ## Current state (v1.0a)
+- [x] Checking the firmware, and if the firmware is not matches, we stop XenonHEN
 - [x] OpenOrbis Integration
 - [x] Notification system
 - [x] Makefile-based translating